 12. Build social networks

-Strong social ties have been associated with a lower risk of dementia, as well as lower blood pressure and longer life expectancy.
+Strong social ties have been associated with a lower risk of dementia, lower blood pressure, and longer life expectancy.